-Exchange and full degree bachelor and master students of the Hanze University will be able to register from the morning of the 23rd of April onwards.
-On the 29th of April, at 12.00h (noon), it will become possible to actually book a room.
+Exchange and full degree bachelor and master students of Hanze University of Applied Sciences will be able to register for a Schort Stay accommodation from the 1st of October 2019 onwards via this website.
+From the 7th of October, 2019 at 9 AM you will be able to book one of the available accommodations after you have been approved by your university.
 That means that in between these dates you have time to get approved by your university and consult the information of the rooms that will be available to you.

-The starting date of your contract depends on your university and student type.
-During the registration process you will be able to select your preferred rental period.
-We expect you to arrive on the starting date of your contract, but can understand it might be more convenient to arrive later (is not possible to arrive before the starting date of your contract).
+All rooms for the 2020 Spring semester are available from February 1, 2 PM onwards.
+We expect you to arrive on the starting date of your contract, but can understand it might be more convenient to arrive later (is not possible to arrive before the starting date and time of your contract).
 To be able to give you a warm welcome at your SSH residence, we have set dates and times during which you can arrive.
 After you have booked a room you will receive more information on how to register for an arrival date and time.
 Please note that you cannot arrive at your SSH residence outside these dates and times, so please arrange your travel plans accordingly.

 Living as a student in Groningen